 - Are trigger warnings the best way to assist the traumatized?
 Or would efforts be better spent helping to make the traumatized understand and practice coping mechanisms?

 - Are trigger warnings too simplistic to do any good?
-Sue’s murder of her children in Thomas Hardy’s Jude the Obscure has far more potential to upset readers than the deaths at the end of The Great Gatsby (In fact, I have noticed that large numbers of students miss the deaths in The Great Gatsby until a teacher mentions them).
+The suicides of the title character’s children in Thomas Hardy’s Jude the Obscure has far more potential to upset readers than the deaths at the end of The Great Gatsby (In fact, I have noticed that large numbers of students miss the deaths in The Great Gatsby until a teacher mentions them).
 In general, too, a verbal description is usually far less disturbing than a visual scene.
 Yet I have seen too many trigger warnings that simply observe that rape or violence is forthcoming, with no effort to take context into account.
 Perhaps triggers need a rating system if they are to be any use.